oceanprotocol-archive/tech-spikes-2017-to-2019/18-ipfs/README.md

 From the above description, it is obvious that IPFS identity is different from the wallet account in Ethereum.
 Therefore, Ocean cannot directly distribute reward tokens to the IPFS nodes that serve a specific dataset.

-To receive the reward tokens, **IPFS nodes must register themselves with Ocean** since they are dealing with two different networks.
+To receive the reward tokens, **IPFS nodes must register themselves with Ocean and provide an Ethereum wallet** since they are dealing with two different networks.

 The registration information shall include: